 Use of Windows Forms and class library

-This course will use a class library project in C# along with Win Forms, an approach different from many other courses who use command line projects.
-My teaching methodology makes the course lot less boring and non-classroom like, practically useful and really suitable for professionals.
+TCP IP socket programming in C Sharp on Windows is the focus of this course.
+For example, this course will use a class library project in C# to show client/server applications in WinForms.
+This is an approach different from many other courses that use command-line projects.
+My teaching methodology makes the course much less boring, non-classroom-like, practically advantageous, and suitable for professionals.

 Short, sweet, to the point

-Join an active community
+Join an active community.

 Learn something new

 Sockets are considered an advanced topic, a danger zone in programming parlance.
 However, knowing it means you take your trade seriously.

 This course teaches you how to create a distributed application using the principles of OOP.
 You will bridge the gap between the back-end C#.Net class library and the front-end WinForms application by implementing the Publisher/Subscriber model based on EventHandler classes.
 This course also shows you what event handlers are and how to create your event.